DeepProcess: Supporting business process execution using a MANN-based recommender system: Evaluation

-This paper explored the application of latest advances in deep learning for solving a number of predictive process analytics related problems.
-We focused on exploring a specific type of neural network known as the memory\textendash augmented neural network (MANN).
-In a typical setting, a MANN is a recurrent neural network (e.g., LSTM \cite{hochreiter1997long}) augmented with an external memory matrix.
-MANNs comes in a variety of flavors.
-We adapted the latest model architecture to date, namely the Differential Neural Computer \cite{graves2016hybrid}.
-We introduced two modifications to account for a variety of tasks in predictive process analytics: (i) separating the encoding phase and decoding phase, resulting dual controllers, one for each phase; (ii) implementing a write-protected policy for the memory during the decoding phase.
-We performed evaluating using two unlabelled dataset for three predictive tasks: \emph{next-activity}, \emph{time-to-event} and \emph{suffix prediction} and three labelled datasets to enable effective suffix recommendations.
+Since the authors in \cite{tax2017predictive} shared, only public the code for the two-layer LSTMs (one is shared-weight), we can only calculate the parameter size for this configuration, which is about 208K trainable parameters.
+It should be noted that the best model configurations consisting of 3 or 4 layers may have even more than that number of parameters.
+Our MANN, by contrast, is much simpler with two one-layer controllers and an external memory hence has fewer parameters (less than 125K).
+This suggests the ability of the external memory to compress and capture essential information in order to perform better.

-Based on the evaluation we can conclude that when Compared to latest deep learning architectures in the field, MANN has demonstrated a competitive performance with less parameters.
-More Importantly, we have shown that consistent improvement across all the datasets was achieved using MANNs.
-MANNs are relatively new, and we expect that even better performance could be achieved with greater effort in devising encodings for process analytics problems.
+Taken together, the results achieved using MANNs demonstrate that our proposed machinery is well-suited for solving both predictive and prescriptive monitoring tasks, with far fewer parameters.
+We also note that MANNs are relatively new, and we expect that even better performance could be achieved with greater effort in devising encodings for process analytics problems.
 As well, we have been able to position a range of process analytics problems to leverage future developments/improvements in MANNs.
-Our approach based on employing labelled datasets should hopefully lead the community to a ask a broader range of prescriptive process analytics questions that could be solved using similar machinery as discussed in this paper.
+Our approach based on employing labelled datasets should hopefully lead the community to ask a broader range of prescriptive process analytics questions that could be solved using similar machinery as discussed in this paper.

-Future work includes studying the behaviour of MANNs on highly complex processes that involve multiple intermediate steps and restults, and devising ways to visualise how distant events are remembered and linked together.